Information, Advice and Support Service (IASS)

 - Parents and carers of children and young people with special educational needs and disabilities (SEND).

-- All Bromley residents (regardless of SEND) around transitions from pre-school to primary school and onto secondary school.
+- Children and young people with SEND around transitions from pre-school to primary school and onto secondary school.

 - Helpline and email support (phone lines are open between 9.30am- 1pm and 2-4pm).

-- Meetings in a local Children & Family Centre or in central Bromley to discuss difficulties.
+- Meetings in a local Children & Family Centre or in central Bromley.

 - Independent Volunteer Supporter (IVS) assistance at meetings.